Responsible Lending Policy

-- Automatic and borrower-initiated renewals — These renewal types are not unlimited and are subject to specified time limits.
+Automatic and borrower-initiated renewals — These renewal types are not unlimited and are subject to specified time limits.

 It is important to understand that once a loan is no longer able to be renewed by a borrower, the lender or lending partner will have to begin a collection process to recoup the amount owed.
 Each lender or lending partner will have their own specific policy with regard to this, so it is important that you carefully read and understand your lender or lending partner’s policy.

 In general, a lender or lending partner will take payment directly from your bank account when it is due.
 However, each lender or lending partner whom we work with has their own terms and conditions, and you should make sure you understand these for your individual lender or lending partner.
-If you miss a payment on your loan and do not contact your lender to arrange other repayment options, your loan will likely be subject to collection.
+If you miss a payment on your loan and do not contact your lender or lending partner to arrange other repayment options, your loan will likely be subject to collection.
 You will usually be contacted via telephone, email and regular mail.
 If you continue to not respond, the lender or lending partner will most likely use an outside collection agency to collect the debt.
 These specifics will differ from one lender or lending partner to another, so it’s important that you be sure to read and understand your particular lender or lending partner’s terms and conditions.
 Also, remember that it’s always in your best interest to pay back your loan on time whenever possible.